loumadev/ESP-HomeLights/README.md

 Go to `Tools > Flash Size` and select `1M (64K SPIFFS)`.
 Then select `tools > ESP8266 Sketch Data Upload`.

+### Network Configuraton

+Change your SSID and Password in `Server.ino` at the top of the source code.

 ### Uploading Sketch

 Now is time to upload sketch.